dylanpieper/ShinySurveyJS-Template/readme.md

 ## Tokenization

-Tokenization is a security process that replaces sensitive data like a survey name or an individual's name with non-sensitive placeholders like a randomly generated string.
+Tokenization is a security process that replaces sensitive data like a survey name or an individual's name with non-sensitive placeholders like a randomly generated string (e.g., `NovaRemnantGoldFourHundredNinetyTwo`).

 1. Run the app: